 “Paige lived in a converted chicken coop on the edge of Malibu.

 Richard doesn’t remember which edge.
+(I’m confident it was the Topanga Canyon area or closeby.)

-For a dinner party, Paige had a different chair for each guest to use, not a matching (dining) set.
+“For a dinner party, Paige had a different chair for each guest to use, not a matching (dining) set.”

-She would only eat salad if it was a day old.
+“She would only eat salad if it was a day old.”

-“I never saw Paige with shoes on.” (see chapter 1970 Warhol, Paige appears with her date at the Warhol opening in Pasadena and is photographed wearing a ankle length Rudi Gernreich dress and is barefoot as described by the reporter.)
+“I never saw Paige with shoes on.” (see chapter 1970 Warhol, Paige appears with her date at the Pasadena Art Museum Warhol opening and is photographed wearing a ankle length Rudi Gernreich dress barefoot.
+This is described by the reporter.)

 “She is the only person I’ve ever known who ate ice cream with a fork,”

 I asked about Hamish, the horse she had owned since junior high and still had in late 1964 according to her divorce filing.
-Richard says she did not keep a horse in Malibu that he knew of.
-(Malibu is a town where people have kept their horses and been involved with these animals for many decades.
+Richard responded she did not keep a horse in Malibu that he knew of.
+(Malibu is a town with a history of horse and stable owners and dedicated riders)

 Paige would often strip down to her underwear and “run around topless or even nude.”
 Confirmed.
-Westwood neighbor Melanie told me that Paige often walked around nude in the shared backyard and it got on her nerves.
+Westwood neighbor Melanie told me that Paige often walked around nude in the shared backyard.
+It got on her nerves.
+Paige’s nudity was also described to me by Malibu friend Veronica.

-How Richard met Paige
+When Richard met Paige

-Paige was “going with a man named Harry Gesner.
-He was an architect who designed the Cooper house in Malibu.
+“He was an architect who designed the Cooper house in Malibu.
 The house was on the cover of Life magazine.
-Harry Gesner was a client of my landlord.
+Harry Gesner was a client of my landlord.”

-My landlord was Edward Ravick; he was involved with the Malibu Colony and maybe lived there at times.”
+“My landlord was Edward Ravick; he was involved with the Malibu Colony and maybe lived there at times,” said Richard

 “Ravick sent Gesner and Paige to my studio in Malibu, to see my art.”

-Before I saw the above pamphlet on ebay, Richard had told me that his art had been purchased by Vincent Price, Elaine de Kooning, and Harry Gesner, spelled incorrectly here.
+Notice the names above.
+Edward Ravick being one.
+Before I saw the above pamphlet on ebay, Richard had told me about the buyers of his art: Vincent Price, Elaine de Kooning, and Harry Gesner, spelled incorrectly here, had purchased his art.
 Edward Ravick is also listed as a buyer.

 Jonathan Winters

-I first contacted Richard by letter and one thing I asked him was if he knew of a connection with Paige and Jonathan Winters.
+In that letter, I asked him if he knew of a connection with Paige and comedian-actor legend Jonathan Winters.

 I then asked Richard why he called Jonathan Winters an “asshole” in his letter back to me.

-His said:
+His answer:

 “Dennis, (does not remember his last name) was the owner of the Golden O Gallery, in Los Alamos, he told me that Jonathan Winters used to come and sit on the sidewalk at Dennis’ gallery and talk about Paige, and he had nothing good to say, it was always nasty or negative.
 I never met the man, but Dennis could tell you all about it.
 Richard added that Dennis never met Paige, but he “did know about her.”